kachiann/project-mlops/README.md

   This web interface allows you to visualize your experiments, compare model metrics, and manage your model registry.

+  **Note**: Ensure that you are operating within the activated virtual environment (venv) throughout this process.

 - **Model Development:**

   Develop Linear Regression and Decision Tree Regressor models using scikit-learn on the bike-sharing dataset.
 Use the following command to execute the experiment tracking script: